 Discuss research opportunities in the areas of education and patient care.

-Psychiatry/Family Medicine Electives (various sites)
+Psychiatry/Family Medicine electives (various sites)

-In addition to the longitudinal elective experience afforded by the Longitudinal Academic Selective there are three 4-week blocks available for electives in the fourth and fifth year.
+In addition to the longitudinal elective experience afforded by the Longitudinal Academic Elective there are three 4-week blocks available for electives in the fourth and fifth year.
 Potential offerings can be combined during the rotation and may include:

 Telepsychiatry consulting for the many rural communities in Northern California